drashland/website-v2/docs/sinco/v3.x/1_getting_started/4_v2_to_v3_migration_guide.md

 The returned class has been changed significantly.

-This refers to usage of a 'client':
+This refers to usage of a "client":

 ```ts
 const client = await buildFor(...);